glutanimate/simple-google-tts/README.md

     You could probably assign another hotkey to terminate any running instances of the script (e.g. `pkill -9 simple_google_tts`; warning: I have yet to try this out).

 - too many requests in too short an amount of time will cause Google to start requesting CAPTCHA input.
-At this point the Google TTS backend of the script basically becomes useless.
+At this point the Google TTS back-end of the script basically becomes useless.
 Note: I have yet to hit this limit in my regular usage.

 ## License